fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 ----------

  - [ ] 1.
 Receive OAuth Client Credentials via zip file.
+The Client Credentials are to be used when calling the token endpoint.
 The zip file will be sent via e-mail.
 The zip file is locked with a password.
 DeveloperSupport will provide the password via text message, due to security reasons.

 Now you are ready to move on to the authentication section below.